-- d) All sites will receive an allocation for a Learning Commons, based on a percentage of the established Teacher Average Salary & Benefit amount as specified in the addendum.
+- d) All sites will receive an allocation of 0.2 FTE for Pedagogy and Technology as part of the Funded FTE Rate for their Certified Allocation. - e) All sites will receive an allocation of 0.1 FTE for Chaplaincy as part of the Funded FTE Rate for their Certified Allocation. - f) All sites will receive an allocation for a Learning Commons, based on a percentage of the established Teacher Average Salary & Benefit amount as specified in the addendum.
 Sites will have flexibility in the deployment of the funding to best meet the needs of their school community.
 It is the responsibility of school administration to ensure a minimum of half the allocation provided is used to fund a Library Tech position or a Teacher position at their site's Learning Commons.
-Any funding not used to fund the Learning Commons will be available to the school for supplies & services or supplemental Certified Staff. - e) All sites will receive an allocation for secretarial support, based on the current grid maximum (average for SOS I & SOS II) and 10.5 months, including benefits @ 30%:
+Any funding not used to fund the Learning Commons will be available to the school for supplies & services or supplemental Certified Staff.

+g) All sites will receive an allocation for secretarial support, based on the current grid maximum (average for SOS I & SOS II) and 10.5 months, including benefits @ 30%: